-Since 1941 Lutheran Social Services of the National Capital Area (LSSNCA) has assisted refugees fleeing their countries to escape persecution, war or violence.
-Between 2021 and 2022 we provided refugee and immigrant services to 7,000+ individuals from more than 48 countries.
-We welcomed more than 4,500 Afghan Allies since the fall of Kabul, and more than 200 Ukrainians since conflict struck their country.
+Since 1941 Lutheran Social Services of the National Capital Area (LSSNCA) has assisted families and inidviduals fleeing their countries to escape persecution, war or violence.
+In 2022, we provided refugee and immigrant services to more than 7,150 individuals from more than 48 countries inclduing Cuba, El Salvador, Cameroon, the Democratic Republic of Congo, Egypt, Haiti, Honduras, and Syria.
+The largest refugee welcome agency on the East Coast, we have also welcomed more than 4,600 Afghan Allies since the fall of Kabul, and more than 200 Ukrainians since conflict struck their country.

 Our Refugee and Immigrant Services (RIS) program paves the pathway in the D.C. metro area for resettling families and individuals with legal, financial, employment, education, housing, and case management support.

-From the welcome, our Good Neighbor and Champions program sets up homes and provides companionship for new families.
-Our TEA Club (Training for Employment and Adjustment) brings together women in bi-annual cohorts to break down barriers to the workforce and new culture.
+From the welcome, our Good Neighbor and Champions program sets up homes and provides an additional sense of community for new families.
+Our TEA Club (Training for Employment and Adjustment) brings together women to build community and breakdown barriers to the workforce.
 Youth mentoring in Maryland and Virginia ensure students feel empowered and supported to reach their greatest potential.
 Our case managers assist with navigating state and federal agencies to ensure medical insurance, socia security cards, and school enrollment are taken care of.

-Our Employment Services are available to individuals with the following classifications within five (5) years of arrival or status determination, and with Maryland or Virginia residency:
+Our Employment Services may be available to individuals with the following classifications within five (5) years of arrival or status determination, and with Maryland or Virginia residency:

 - Special Immigrant Visa (SIV) holders and persons with APA status